 \subsection{Critical shear damage criterion}

-The material parameters are the same as previous sections except that the energy release rate for mode II is selected as $G_{II}=3\times 10^{-3}$ kN/mm.
-The critical shear stretch is calculated based on Eq.\ref{eq:secrit}.
-Fig.\ref{fig:FxForceCurveShear} and Fig.\ref{fig:FyForceCurveShear} are the resultant reaction forces in $x$ and $y$ directions of material points at the top of the plate.
-For the pure shear boundary conditions, the force in $y$ direction is neglectable compared to that in $x$ direction.
-The peak reaction force is proportional to the square root of $G_{II}$.
-It is also observed that the load curve is insensitive to the discretization.
-For the case of discretized by $120x120$ and $4 G_{II}$, the peak reaction force is $F_{x}^{max}=1.29$ kN when displacement reaches $u_{x}=2.253\times 10^{-2}$ mm, which corresponds the external work approximately as $W_{ext}=\frac 12 F_{x}^{max} u_{x}=1.455 \times 10^{-2}$ J. The energy consumed by forming fracture surface is $2 \times (4 G_{II}) \times l_{crack}=2 \times (4\times 3\times 10^{-3}) \times 0.5=1.2 \times 10^{-2}$ J, in which $l_{crack}=0.5$ mm is the crack length and multiplying 2 denotes two crack surfaces.
-The fracture energy is slightly less than the total external work $W_{ext}$.
-The result is reasonable because the kinetic energy and strain energy comprise of certain portion of the total energy.
+The material parameters remain consistent with those outlined in prior sections, with the exception of the energy release rate for mode II, which has been designated as $G_{II}=3\times 10^{-3}$ kN/mm.
+The determination of the critical shear stretch is conducted through the utilization of Equation \ref{eq:secrit}.
+The figures denoted as Figure \ref{fig:FxForceCurveShear} and Figure \ref{fig:FyForceCurveShear} respectively represent the resultant reaction forces in the $x$ and $y$ directions of the material points located at the uppermost section of the plate.
+Under pure shear boundary conditions, the force exerted in the $y$ direction is negligible in comparison to the force exerted in the $x$ direction.
+The magnitude of the peak reaction force exhibits a direct proportionality to the square root of the second mode of the energy release rate, denoted as $G_{II}$.
+In the scenario where the structure is discretized by a $120 \times 120$ grid and the critical energy release rate is selected as $4 G_{II}$, the maximum reaction force is observed to be $F_{x}^{max}=1.29$ kN at a displacement of $u_{x}=2.253\times 10^{-2}$ mm.
+This displacement corresponds to an external work of approximately $W_{ext}=\frac 12 F_{x}^{max} u_{x}=1.455 \times 10^{-2}$ J. The energy required for the formation of a fracture surface can be expressed as $2 \times (4 G_{II}) \times l_{crack}$, where $l_{crack}$ denotes the length of the crack and the factor of 2 accounts for the presence of two crack surfaces.
+Substituting $l_{crack}=0.5$ mm and $G_{II}=3\times 10^{-3}$ yields a value of $1.2 \times 10^{-2}$ J. The fracture energy exhibits a marginal reduction in comparison to the aggregate external work denoted by $W_{ext}$.
+The outcome is deemed rational as the overall energy is composed of specific proportions of both kinetic and strain energy.

-We also test the influence of the loading angle.
-By adjusting the ratio of $u_x:u_y$, different paths of shear crack can be observed, as shown in Fig.\ref{fig:ShearFractureModes}.
-Interestingly, the crack path direction is quite close to the displacement direction.
-The crack paths of the case with $u_x:u_y=2:1$ and the case with $u_x:u_y=2:-1$ are symmetric with respect to the horizontal line.
-It can be concluded that the critical shear strain damage rule can automatically find the direction of maximal shear strain and form a shear crack path consistently.
+Additionally, we assess the impact of the loading angle as shown in Figure \ref{fig:notchPlateOblique}.
+Through manipulation of the $u_x:u_y$ ratio, various modes of shear crack can be observed, as depicted in Figure \ref{fig:ShearFractureModes}.
+Remarkably, the direction of the crack path exhibits significant proximity to the direction of displacement.
+The crack paths in the scenario where the ratio of $u_x$ to $u_y$ is 2:1 and the scenario where the ratio is 2:-1 exhibit horizontal line symmetry.
+The application of the critical shear strain damage rule results in the automatic identification of the direction of maximal shear strain and the consistent formation of a shear crack path, leading to a sufficient inference.